dustdustinthewind/IntralismQoLMod/README.md

 - **Many vanilla bugs have been squashed** (a never ending feat)
 - **A couple easter eggs**

-### Working on
+### TODO
+- Optimizations
 - Change BPM/Snap Events (handle BPM through a new custom event rather than operating within the description.
 Would log errors on vanilla in console but that's it, no v4 needed.)
-- Optimizations
 - Make Difficulty calculation ignore events after MapEnd
 - Settings Menu Additions/Revisions
 - Test Map from current time (test map implemented, from time not) (Reimplement as play testing *inside* the editor using playerbase?) (on the backburner)